-(iii) six months of accelerated vesting with respect to any unvested options outstanding as of his termination date.
+Hugh Martin received a \$300,000 cash payment paid upon his resignation as our Chief Executive Officer, President and Chairman of the Board of Directors in January 2012.
 Mr. Martin also served as a consultant to the Company until April 2, 2011 and in exchange for Mr. Martin's execution and non-revocation of a final separation agreement and release, Mr. Martin received an additional payment of \$90,000.
+Mr. Martin additionally received approximately \$20,000 in health care benefits subsequent to his resignation.